pgMemento/pgMemento/README.md

 DELETE FROM table_a WHERE id = 1;
 </pre>

-In the 'row_log' table this would be logged as follows:
+In the `row_log` table this would be logged as follows:

 | ID  | event_id  | audit_id | changes                                                           |
 | --- |:---------:|:--------:|:-----------------------------------------------------------------:|